francisrstokes/React-Machinery/README.md

       test: data => data === 'expected for state change',
       newState: 'Name of new state'
     }
   ],

+  // This is a list of states that can be transitioned to from the current state using the transitionTo
+  // prop passed to a state component.
+Trying to use transitionTo with a state not specified in this list
+  // will throw an error.
+This list, together with any 'newState's described in autoTransitions form the
+  // full set of valid transitions for this state.
+  validTransitions: [
+    'Name of valid state'
+  ],

     // One of the following two properties must be implemented: